 The differences are in architecture, history and troublesome of Sicily, influences from Arabs, Normans and Byzantine eras.
 Greeks have a lot to do with the history of Sicily (if not everything to do).
 You may heard the “Magna Crecia” terms.
 This relates to Sicily a lot.

 Sicily is an island located at the very south part of Italy.
-It hosts Mount Etna, Europe’s tallest active volcano.
+It hosts Mount Etna, Europe’s tallest active volcano and a UNESCO World Heritage site.

 Most popular things to do in Sicily